frideosapps/frideos_flutter/README.md

 ## HistoryObject

-Extends the [MemoryValue] class, adding a [StreamedCollection].
+Extends the `MemoryValue` class, adding a `StreamedList`.
 Useful when it is need to store a value in a list.

 ```dart
 final countHistory = HistoryObject<int>();